francjerez/versus/README.md

 There is a catch, though; in order to overcome the [once impractical] space complexity of the standard [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach found in the original *greedy* design (p.
 6, same paper), the aforementioned *divide and conquer* alternative needs to compromise its alignment quality under certain [common circumstances](https://blog.jcoglan.com/2017/09/19/the-patience-diff-algorithm/).

-Visual annoyances aside, the resulting *sliding* side effect can be a real problem for *diff patching* or any other sensitive application (like, for example, the kind of [project](#) Versus was designed to be part of in the first place).
+Visual annoyances aside, the resulting *sliding* side effect can be a real problem for *diff patching* or any other sensitive application (like, for example, the kind of [project]() Versus was designed to be part of in the first place).

 Up to a point, the issue can still be mitigated with strategies like Bram Cohen's [Patience](https://stackoverflow.com/questions/4045017/what-is-git-diff-patience-for) *preprocessor*.
 Unfortunately, the underlying trade-off, inherent to the D&C variation, is not going anywhere; it's difficult to enjoy a fully deterministic LCS/SES output and overcome the traditional DP's efficiency barrier at the same time.

 Yet another option would be to combine Myers's first bid with a couple of well-known DPA optimizations, such as:
-* [Ukkonen's k-band](https://www.sciencedirect.com/science/article/pii/S0019995885800462/pdf), for a dynamically bounded search space (as Robert Elder explains very well in his [interactive viz](https://blog.robertelder.org/diff-algorithm/)).
+* [Ukkonen's k-band](https://www.sciencedirect.com/science/article/pii/S0019995885800462/pdf), for a dynamically bounded search space (as Robert Elder explains very well [here](https://blog.robertelder.org/diff-algorithm/)).
-* [Hunt's k-candidates](https://www.cs.dartmouth.edu/~doug/diff.pdf), for a better vector storage management (as Tony Garnock-Jones does [here](https://gist.github.com/tonyg/2361e3bfe4e92a1fc6f7), following [UL's work](http://www.squeaksource.com/DiffMerge/)).
+* [Hunt's k-candidates](https://www.cs.dartmouth.edu/~doug/diff.pdf), for a better vector storage management (as Tony Garnock-Jones does [here](https://gist.github.com/tonyg/2361e3bfe4e92a1fc6f7)).

 This, in addition to some [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) to further reduce the space complexity, is exactly what *Versus* does.

->**NOTE** that, even when you could get even better results with [edlib](https://github.com/Martinsos/edlib) or a similar [bit-vector based](http://www.gersteinlab.org/courses/452/09-spring/pdf/Myers.pdf) implementation (a *Myers's 2.0* of sorts, still DP & about 10x faster; per core), the alphabet size would be limited to 128 unique symbols (far below the thousands of unique lines your code can have) and reusability would be severily hindered for any full-fledged library intended to be built on top of it (*Versus*, in this regard, is dead simple and portable).
+>**NOTE** that, even when you could get even better results with [edlib](https://github.com/Martinsos/edlib) or a similar bit-vector based [implementation](http://www.gersteinlab.org/courses/452/09-spring/pdf/Myers.pdf) (a *Myers's 2.0* of sorts, still DP & about 10x faster; per core), the alphabet size would be limited to 128 unique symbols (far below the thousands of unique lines your code can have) and reusability would be severily hindered for any full-fledged library intended to be built on top of it (*Versus*, in this regard, is dead simple and portable).

 ## Performance